xlly-s/Smart-Revise-Quiz-Answer-Bot/README.md

 # Smart-Revise-Quiz-Answer-Bot
 Quiz answer bot for the website: smartrevise.online, only for the quiz section of the website, to help gain XP.
-This is used with the help of the Groq AI, and then storing answers in a database.
+This is used with Groq AI to check answers in the website and refrence them to the program, and then storing answers in a database.
 If your interested to know how it works, look to the bottom.
 Any issues create one and I'll try my best to help!